-PSY 104 PSYCHOLOGY OF ADJUSTMENT
+PSY\ 104 PSYCHOLOGY OF ADJUSTMENT

 Designed to expand the student's awareness of self and others, and to allow exploration of choices which are available in significant areas of life such as love, sexuality, identity, alienation, and goals.
-Prerequisite: ENG 085 or ENG 095 or either can be taken concurrently or eligibility for ENG 101.
+Prerequisite: ENG\ 085, ENG\ 095 or ENG\ 096 or can be taken concurrently or eligibility for ENG\ 101.

-PSY 111 GENERAL PSYCHOLOGY I
+PSY\ 111 GENERAL PSYCHOLOGY I

 A study of human behavior and mental processes through the investigation of such topics as biological roots, human development, memory, psychological research, learning, and social influences.
 This course is a prerequisite for most psychology courses.
-Prerequisites: ENG 101 with a grade of "C" or better or with concurrency.
+Prerequisite: ENG\ 101 or ENG\ 101W with a grade of "C" or better or ENG\ 101 with concurrency.

-PSY 112 GENERAL PSYCHOLOGY II
+PSY\ 112 GENERAL PSYCHOLOGY II

 A study of human behavior and mental processes through the investigation of such topics as sensation, perception, states of consciousness, motivation, and emotion.
 Personality, psychological disorders, and forms of therapy are discussed.
-Prerequisites: ENG 101 with a grade of "C" or better.
+Prerequisite: ENG\ 101 or ENG\ 101W with a grade of "C" or better.

-PSY 201 LIFE SPAN DEVELOPMENT
+PSY\ 201 LIFE SPAN DEVELOPMENT